hyperagon/hyperagon.github.io/content/posts/devilutionx.md

 Cheater's Blade		GRISWOLD	1	1	SETDAM	250	250	TOHIT	250	250	FASTATTACK	4	4	TARGAC	2	2	ADDMANAAC	250	250	LIGHT	5	5
 ```

-Note

-Note that these items may morph according to the server settings, I  had a case where I was given a cheat item and my stash went back a day so make sure that you play online without cheats.
+Note that these items will likely morph according to the server settings, I  had a case where I was given a cheat item and my stash went back a day so make sure that you play online without cheats.